What is dementia?

 These groups all meet in a supportive environment and provide entertainment and/or companionship to people with dementia, their carers or family members.
 Details below.

-Memory Lane Cafe meet fortnightly on Wednesdays at Boothtown Methodist Church from 1.30 to 4pm and on Saturdays at St. Paul’s Methodist Church, Sowerby Bridge from 1.30 to 4pm.
+Memory Lane Cafe meet fortnightly on Mondays at the Maurice Jagger Centre, Halifax from 1.30 to 4pm and on Saturdays at St. Paul’s Methodist Church, Sowerby Bridge from 1.30 to 4pm.

 Riverside Cafe meet fortnightly on Wednesdays at St.Bartholomew’s Church in Ripponden.